scsoares/filmow-redesign-extension/README.md

 1. Download this repo as a [ZIP file from GitHub](https://github.com/scsoares/filmow_redesign/archive/master.zip).

-2. Unzip the file and you should have a folder named `filmow-redesign-extension`.
+2. Unzip the file and you should have a folder named `filmow-redesign-extension-main`.

 3. In Chrome/Edge/Opera, go to the extensions page (`chrome://extensions`, `edge://extensions` or `opera://extensions`).

 4. Enable Developer Mode.

-5. Drag the `filmow-redesign-extension` folder anywhere on the page to import it (do not delete the folder afterwards, you must have it on your computer for the extension to work).
+5. Drag the `filmow-redesign-extension-main` folder anywhere on the page to import it (do not delete the folder afterwards, you must have it on your computer for the extension to work).

 ## Built With